K-Sharma95/School_District_Analysis/README.md

 Thomas Highschool averages and the associated district averages have gone down.

 * How is the school summary affected?

 The overall passing rate in Thomas High School has gone down.

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

 Unfortunately given my incomplete code, the position relative to other schools post removal is incomplete.
-I do predict however that the school will rank substantially lower, due to the removal of a large number of high-performing students.
+I do predict however that the school will ranksubstantially lower, due to the removal of a large number of high-performing students.

 * How does replacing the ninth-grade scores affect the following:
 * Math and reading scores by grade

 All grades except the ninth grade are affected minimally.
 Ninth grade scores are largely Nan post removal.

 * Scores by school spending

 The score goes down, therefore Thomas High School ranks lower per dollar spent post grade removal.

 * Scores by school size

 The scores based on school size will decrease.
 Thomas High school is in the "medium" school bucket.

 * Scores by school type

 Due to my lack of information I am unable to comment on this section.

 ## Summary